 In other words, the items that should go on a bookshelf are purposefully chosen and are samples of the best decor and books you cherish.

-So, bring out lots of accents and other decor.
+So, grab a bin and collect lots of accents and other decor from around your home.
 Give yourself lots and lots of choices!
 I put a utility table up near the bookcase and brought up lots of options from the basement and other rooms in our home.

 The easy answer is almost anything.
 Anything but clutter.
 For there is nothing pretty about clutter!